 For a strenuous climb with a great view, try Toro Park's Ollason Peak.
 It provides sweeping views of Monterey Bay and the Salinas Valley, and in the right season, colorful wildflowers abound.
-Make sure you've packed plenty of water, sunblock and comfortable boots; this very sunny nine mile hike has an 1800 foot elevation gain.
-Pick up a trail map at the park entrance, or refer to Monterey County Parks' online trail map for Toro Park.
-The entrance fee is $8 per vehicle and $10 on holidays.
+Make sure you've packed plenty of water, sunblock and comfortable boots: This very sunny nine-mile hike has an 1800 ft. elevation gain.
+Pick up a trail map at the park entrance, or refer to Monterey County Parks' online map for Toro Park.
+The entrance fee is $2 per person.

-Want a view without the extra effort?
-Jacks Peak in Monterey is a perfect destination for those looking for an easy stroll or just an incredible backdrop to a packed picnic.
-Try the Skyline Nature Trail for sweeping views of Monterey Bay, Carmel Valley and Point Lobos without the heavy panting.
+Hiking in Monterey doesn't get much better than Jacks Peak, a perfect destination for those looking for an easy stroll or just an incredible backdrop to a packed picnic.
+Try the Skyline Nature Trail for a leisurely walk and sweeping views of Monterey Bay, Carmel Valley, and Point Lobos.
 Be sure to take a look at the display case at the start of the trail for an array of fossils found in the area.
 The entrance fee is $5 per vehicle.

 This isn’t your typical hike!
-The Monterey Bay Coastal Recreation Trail is a must-see whether you choose to explore it by foot or pedal.
+The Monterey Bay Coastal Recreation Trail is a must-see whether you choose to explore it by foot or bike.
 The 18-mile trail stretches all the way from Castroville to Pacific Grove, with the 2-mile section between Old Fisherman’s Wharf and Lovers Point being the most popular.
-This paved and flat road is only open to pedestrians and bikes- making for the perfect way to fully soak in the views.
-If you’re up for a longer trip, head down to Asilomar State Beach for white sandy beaches, crashing waves and tide pools.
+This paved and flat road is only open to pedestrians and bikes, making it the perfect way to fully soak in the views.
+If you’re up for a longer trip, head down to Asilomar State Beach for white sandy beaches, crashing waves, and tide pools.